andifalk/container-kubernetes-security-workshop/4-secrets/labs/kubernetes_secrets_not_encrypted.md

-# 🧪 Lab Series: Demonstrating Kubernetes Secrets Are Base64 Encoded (Not Encrypted)
+# 🧪 Demonstrating Kubernetes Secrets Are Base64 Encoded (Not Encrypted)

 ## 🎯 Objective

 Show that Kubernetes Secrets are only base64-encoded by default and not securely encrypted at rest without additional configuration.

 ---

 ## 🧰 Prerequisites

-- Kubernetes cluster (Minikube, kind, etc.)
+- Kubernetes cluster
 - `kubectl` configured
 - Admin access to the cluster